trufae/aiblog/src/WinCdbNull-en.md

 [0x180057df0]> s hit0_0
 ```

-Scrolling up we find the begining of the function, which is nameless:
+Scrolling up, we find the beginning of the function, which is nameless:

 ```
 [0x18000b790]> pdf